Year Round Collection Sites—Paint, Electronics, and Fluorescent Lamps

 Sponsored by Lane County and the City of Florence.
 Call 541-997-8237 for more information.

-If you can't make it to a rural roundup, the houshold hazardous waste facility in Eugene, at the Glenwood Receiving Station, is available year round.
-Call 541-682-3111 to make an appointment.
+If you can't make it to a rural roundup, just call 541-682-4120 to make an appointment at the houshold hazardous waste facility in Eugene, at the Glenwood Receiving Station.

 We Can Accept: